 What if my picture is too faded or my card won’t swipe anymore?

-If your card is worn out, or will not swipe anymore, and there are no holes punched in the card or other preventive damage done to the card, bring your ID card by our office for a free replacement.
+If your card is worn out due to natural wear and tear and will not swipe anymore, bring your ID card by our office for a free replacement.